Leave a Message

 Bottom Line

-This is not about one lawsuit continuing to drag on.
+This is not about one lawsuit continuing to play out.

 It is about how real estate is evolving.

-Buyers, sellers, and agents all need to be aware of what is changing and how it affects their position before they step into a deal.
+Buyers, sellers, and agents all need to understand what is changing and how it affects their position before stepping into a transaction.

 Jae Smith is a licensed real estate broker with over 25 years of experience, known for navigating complex transactions across luxury, residential, and investment properties.
 Operating across both New York and New Jersey, he brings a broader market perspective, strong negotiation strategy, and a direct approach focused on positioning clients for the best possible outcome.